influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 Given the input data in the table above, the example function above does the following:

-1. Turns TLM0200 into true and false statements for when the levels are higher or lower than 150ppm.
+1. Sums the `NOK` and `OK` values to calculate `totalTime`.
-2. Sums the true and false states to calculate the total time.
+2. Divides `NOK` and `OK` by `totalTime`, and then multiplies the quotient by 100.
-3. Divides the value in step 2 by the total hours of exposure, and then multiplies the quotient by 100.
+3. Divides `OK` and `OK` by `totalTime`, and then multiplies the quotient by 100.

-The results are 95.28% of time is in the true state and 4.72% of time is in the false state.
+The results are 97.97% of time is in the true state and 2.03% of time is in the false state.

 ##### Mosaic visualization

 The following query displays the change of "false" to "true".
 A mosaic visualization displays state changes over time.
-In this example, the mosaic visualization displayed different colored tiles based on the changes of carbon monoxide in the air.
+In this example, the mosaic visualization displayed different colored tiles based on the changes of state.

 ```js
 from(bucket: "machine")